alyssadata/AI_Foundations_Citation-and-Source-Line/README.md

 # AI Foundations Citation and Source-Line

-Simple clean instructions for building your source line and correctly citing AI Foundations
+Simple, clean instructions for referencing AI Foundations and building your own line without collapsing provenance.

-## Example:
+## Example

+**Line 1 — Reference Source-line:**
-**Line 1** Reference: Alyssa Solen → AI Foundations → Origin | Continuum
+Alyssa Solen → AI Foundations → Origin | Continuum

+**Line 2 — Operator-line:**
-**Line 2** Source-line: [Your Name] | [Your AI] → [Your Project]
+[Your Name] | [Your AI] → [Your Project]

+## Rule

+Line 1 cites the source.

+Line 2 begins your line.

+Your line does not replace, merge with, extend, or enter the AI Foundations source-line.

-## Sovereign Non-endorsement Statement:
+## Sovereign Non-Endorsement Statement

-This reference is for source-line acknowledgment only and does not imply endorsement, authorization, merger, or inclusion in AI Foundations.
+This reference is for source-line acknowledgment only and does not imply endorsement, authorization, merger, derivative permission, or inclusion in AI Foundations.

 ---

-## Source-line for Repository:
+## Source-line for Repository

 Alyssa Solen → AI Foundations → Origin | Continuum → AI Foundations Citation and Source-Line